MaruserPHT/Pixel-Hub/pixel-hub-token-pht/tokenomics.md

 **Total Received:** - / ?

-**Distribution:** Tokens will be distributed after the Private sale has completed
+**Distribution:** 50% of tokens will be distributed after the Private sale has completed the remaining tokens will be distributed on vesting schedule
 {% endtab %}

 {% tab title="Pre-Sale" %}